W.I.S.E. Up! – Giving kids who are adopted simple tools to answer tough questions

 To enable other professionals to provide this widely-acclaimed program in their communities and to preserve its integrity, C.A.S.E. offers a “Train the Trainer” course.
 Since 2009, C.A.S.E. has trained teams of professionals from 16 agencies, both nationally and internationally, as W.I.S.E.
 Up!
 Facilitators.

-Click here for a complete list of agencies certified to provide the W.I.S.E.
+View the list of agencies certified to provide the W.I.S.E.
 Up!
-Program to families in their communities.
+Program to families in their communities nationwide:

 Please consider donating to support our efforts in spreading the word about W.I.S.E.
-Up! and empowering more adopted children and teens with the tools they need to improve their confidence with answering questions about their own unique adoption story.
+Up! and empowering more children and teens who are adopted with the tools they need to improve their confidence with answering questions about their own unique adoption story.